CaptEmulation/nitrogen-website/source/docs/concepts/permissions.md

 # Permissions

-A permission in Nitrogen is a grant that has been made to principal(s) for a particular set of actions on another principal.
+A permission in Nitrogen describes actions that a set of Principals can or cannot take on another set of Principals.

 ## Properties

 * issued\_to: The principal id that this permission is granted to.
 If missing, this permission applies to all principals.

 * principal\_for: The principal this permission is for.
 For instance, if you were granting subscription access for a lamp to a user, in this scenario the lamp would be the principal_for.
+If missing, this permission applies to all principals.

 * action: The action that this permission is relevant for.
 Valid values include: